World 🢖 Australia and Oceania 🢖 Polynesia 🢖 Tuvalu

 Tuvalu is an island country.
-Total area of these scattered islands is just 26 km² – this is one of the smallest countries in the world.
-The highest elevation in islands is only 4.6 m above the sea level – thus Tuvalu is the lowest country in the world.
-Nevertheless the islands are covered with lush green vegetation and inhabited by interesting people with distinct cultural traditions.
+The total area of these scattered islands is just 26 km² – this is one of the smallest countries in the world.
+The highest elevation in islands is only 4.6 m above sea level – thus Tuvalu is the lowest country in the world.
+Nevertheless, the islands are covered with lush green vegetation and inhabited by interesting people with distinct cultural traditions.

 Every year there are reported exciting discoveries of new caves and discoveries of new qualities such as cave paintings in the ones known before.
 But there still is a feeling that our knowledge covers just a small part of all these monuments of nature.

-Tuvalu is a Pacific nation of low lying coral atolls and islands whose existence is threatened by climate change and rising sea levels.
-This large format, softcover, full-colour photographic essay will show the world what will surely be lost as sea levels rise: a unique culture and environment irrevocably erased.
-This moody and evocative portrait of the tiny island nation is a foray into previously undocumented territory.
+Tuvalu is a Pacific nation of low-lying coral atolls and islands whose existence is threatened by climate change and rising sea levels.
+This large-format, softcover, full-color photographic essay will show the world what will surely be lost as sea levels rise: a unique culture and environment irrevocably erased.
+This moody and evocative portrait of the tiny island nation is a foray into the previously undocumented territory.